flyingbucket/nvim/README.md

 # nvim_config

-this is my neovim configurations:$HOME/.config/nvim
+This is my neovim configurations:$HOME/.config/nvim